Allen-Bartley/personal-portfolio/README.md

 # 👨‍💻 Allen Bartley – Personal Portfolio

+Hi, I’m Allen Bartley—technologist, documentarian, and systems tinkerer.
+I recover what others replace and design the workflows behind the solutions.

 Welcome to my portfolio!
 I'm an IT Support Specialist with over 12 years of hands-on experience, a passion for troubleshooting, and a deep commitment to continuous learning.
 Whether it's configuring distributed networks across a home office or deploying AI workflows remotely, I thrive at the intersection of curiosity and practical application.

 ---